Dr Kathryn Grossman

 Archaeology, Anthropology, Zooarchaeology, Urbanism, Bronze Age, Near East and Eastern Mediterranean

 - Director, Makounta-Voules Archaeological Project, Cyprus.
-Co-Directed by Tate Paulette (NC State), Lisa Graham (Edinburgh) and Andrew McCarthy (Edinburgh)
+Collaborators: Tate Paulette (NC State), Lisa Graham (Edinburgh) and Andrew McCarthy (Edinburgh)

 - Zooarchaeologist, Wadi el-Hudi Project, Egypt

 - Previous Excavation and Zooarchaeology Projects: Tell Hamoukar, Tell Zeidan, and Tell Qarqur, Syria

 - Grossman, K. 2017.
 Catalog entries for: The Mesopotamian Collection, Vessel with Belted Hero, Lions, and Bull, Stone Recording and Transaction, Ur-Namma Foundation Assemblage, Plaque with a Harpist, Coil Money, Four-Faced God and Goddess, Panel with Striding Lion, Coin, Incantation Bowl, in J. Evans, E. Teeter, and J. Green (eds.)
 Highlights of the Collections of the Oriental Institute Museum.
 Oriental Institute Museum Publications.
 Chicago: The Oriental Institute of the University of Chicago.

 - Price, M., K. Grossman and T. Paulette.
 2017.
 Pigs and the Pastoral Bias: The Other Animal Economy in Northern Mesopotamia (3000-2000 BC), Journal of Anthropological Archaeology 48: 46-62.